How To Create a Wedding Timeline

 Have you considered doing a first look with your significant other?

-Choosing to do a first look prior to the ceremony has several perks.
-Doing a first look allows couples to spend more time with their friends and family members during the reception.
-It can sometimes frustrate guests if they have to wait on the couple to return from taking photos for more than an hour after the ceremony.
 Your guests want to spend time with you and your partner, and let’s be honest, they want to eat.
 Doing a first look also gives you and your partner some alone time together prior to the ceremony.
 Often times, this is the only alone time you will get with your partner on your wedding day.
 If you schedule enough time for your wedding portraits prior to the ceremony, you won’t feel rushed.
-You can do first looks with other friends and family members as well.
-These will be some of the most cherished photos in your wedding gallery.

 For those that prefer not to do a first look, you could do a first touch or a private vow reading.